 Open House of Legacies

-In April and May 2026, The Need for Legacy will organize Open House of Legacies: two editions, on 9 April and 28 May 2026.
+On 28 May 2026, The Need for Legacy will organize the second edition of Open House of Legacies.
 These gatherings bring together performing artists of color and professionals from the cultural sector to actively contribute to the ongoing development of the (digital) archive of House of Legacies.

 Open House of Legacies is designed as an open house where stories, images, memories, and documents from both past and present are shared and documented.
 The archive is approached as a living and growing platform shaped through dialogue with the makers and communities involved.
 Central to this process is the question of how those involved wish their heritage to be preserved, described, and shared—now and for future generations.